 - English Grade 12 C or U, or equivalent (minimum grade required) or Centennial College English Skills Assessment for Admission

-Attending the Art and Design Foundation Admission Session is highly recommended.
+Attending the Art and Design Fundamentals Admission Session is highly recommended.

 Note: After applying, applicants will receive a letter with instructions on how to book a program admission session.

 Are you an International Student?
 Apply directly to Centennial College here.